observablehq/plot/README.md

 For ordinal data (*e.g.*, strings), use the *ordinal* scale type or the *point* or *band* [position scale types](#position-options).
 The *categorical* scale type is also supported; it is equivalent to *ordinal* except as a [color scale](#color-options), where it provides a different default color scheme.
 (Since position is inherently ordinal or even quantitative, categorical data must be assigned an effective order when represented as position, and hence *categorical* and *ordinal* may be considered synonymous in context.)

-You can disable (or “opt-out of”) a scale using the *identity* scale type.
+You can opt-out of a scale using the *identity* scale type.
 This is useful if you wish to specify literal colors or pixel positions within a mark channel rather than relying on the scale to convert abstract values into visual values.
-For position scales (*x* and *y*), the *identity* scale type is still a quantitative scale and may produce an axis, yet unlike a *linear* scale the domain and range are fixed based on the plot layout.
+For position scales (*x* and *y*), an *identity* scale is still quantitative and may produce an axis, yet unlike a *linear* scale the domain and range are fixed based on the plot layout.

 A scale’s domain (the extent of its inputs, abstract values) and range (the extent of its outputs, visual values) are typically inferred automatically.
 You can set them explicitly using these options: